TERMS AND CONDITIONS

 - (c) not cause hindrance to any of the other visitors, including but not limited to, prolonged obstruction of the view to exhibited objects or causing noise (including the use of mobile phones and sound equipment);

 - (c) not bring animals or pets into the museum, except in spaces in which these animals are explicitly allowed or if it concerns Seeing Eye or guide dogs;

 - (d) not smoke;

-- (e) not consume any food or drink, except in the café/restaurant;
+- (e) not consume any food or drink in the galleries;

-- (f) not touch any objects, unless this is emphatically and explicitly allowed; parents or teachers/chaperones are to see to it strictly that the minors, individuals or groups they bring or are supervising do not touch any of the exhibited objects;
+- (f) not touch any objects; parents or chaperones are to see to it strictly that minors, individuals or groups they bring or are supervising do not touch any of the exhibited objects;

 - (g) not make any photographs or record any video footage if this involves the use of lamps, flash equipment and/or tripod without prior written consent from the Museum.
 Photography for personal use is not allowed, except in clearly designated areas and with a hand-held camera or mobile telephone only.
 For commercial use see below;